atiro/linked-art-vis/README.md

+# Linked Art Visualisation(s)

+(see USAGE.md)

 Convert Linked Art data to visualisation of:

-   * Provence
+   * Provenance
-   * Exhibtion
+   * Exhibition

-of artworks clustered on a starting Exhibition.
+   * Any point in time gathering of artworks

+to show the post event history of them through provenance events.

-E.g. FOr Manchester Art Treaures Exhibition:
+E.g. For Manchester Art Treasures Exhibition:

-  * Group artworks around Exhibtion node
+  * Group artworks around Exhibition node
   * Cluster those with same owner at the time
   * Indicate from each artwork each change of ownership (clustering at the end)

+## Notes

-Problems:
+## Problems:

   - Intermediate ownerships by same owner, how to show without making a tangled web
   - Change in artwork attribution, where to indicate the change